Rotavirus: Replication

 The attachment of the virus to the host cell is initiated by VP4, which attaches to molecules, called glycans, on the surface of the cell.
-The virus enters cells by receptor mediated endocytosis and form a vesicle known as an endosome.
+The virus enters cells by receptor mediated endocytosis and forms a vesicle known as an endosome.
 Proteins in the third layer (VP7 and the VP4 spike) disrupt the membrane of the endosome, creating a difference in the calcium concentration.
-This causes the breakdown of VP7 trimers into single protein subunits, leaving the VP2 and VP6 protein coats around the viral dsRNA, forming a double-layered particle (DLP).
+The fall in calcium levels causes the breakdown of VP7 trimers into single protein subunits, leaving the VP2 and VP6 protein coats around the viral dsRNA, forming a double-layered particle (DLP).

 The eleven dsRNA strands remain within the protection of the two protein shells and the viral RNA-dependent RNA polymerase creates mRNA transcripts of the double-stranded viral genome.
 By remaining in the core, the viral RNA evades innate host immune responses including RNA interference that are triggered by the presence of double-stranded RNA.

 During the infection, rotaviruses produce mRNA for both protein biosynthesis and gene replication.
 Most of the rotavirus proteins accumulate in viroplasm, where the RNA is replicated and the DLPs are assembled.
 In the viroplasm the positive sense viral RNAs that are used as templates for the synthesis of viral genomic dsRNA are protected from siRNA-induced RNase degradation.
 Viroplasm is formed around the cell nucleus as early as two hours after virus infection, and consists of viral factories thought to be made by two viral nonstructural proteins: NSP5 and NSP2.
 Inhibition of NSP5 by RNA interference in vitro results in a sharp decrease in rotavirus replication.
 The DLPs migrate to the endoplasmic reticulum where they obtain their third, outer layer (formed by VP7 and VP4).
 The progeny viruses are released from the cell by lysis.

 Transmission

-Rotaviruses are transmitted by the faecal-oral route, via contact with contaminated hands, surfaces and objects, and possibly by the respiratory route.
+Rotaviruses are transmitted by the faecal–oral route, via contact with contaminated hands, surfaces and objects, and possibly by the respiratory route.
 Viral diarrhoea is highly contagious.
 The faeces of an infected person can contain more than 10 trillion infectious particles per gram; fewer than 100 of these are required to transmit infection to another person.

 Rotaviruses are stable in the environment and have been found in estuary samples at levels up to 1–5 infectious particles per US gallon.
 The viruses survive between 9 and 19 days.
 Sanitary measures adequate for eliminating bacteria and parasites seem to be ineffective in control of rotavirus, as the incidence of rotavirus infection in countries with high and low health standards is similar.